 Welcome to nanoSTAR!
 Through our website, we would like to introduce you to the world of nano and quantum science and technology at the University of Virginia.
 The nanoSTAR Institute encompasses nanoscale and quantum research, education, and business development projects in three broad theme areas: electronics, biology & medicine, and energy & the environment.

-Institute participants come from a total of five schools at the University, including:
+Institute participants come from a total of six schools at the University, including:

 - School of Engineering and Applied Sciences

 - School of Medicine

 - College and Graduate School of Arts and Sciences